 // Promise { <pending> }

-How do I get the result of an asynchronous operation?
-There's no way to do it from the outside, it's just impossible.
-But you can “continue” the promise using the then()
+How to get the result of an asynchronous operation?
+From the outside, you can't.
+But you can continue the promise by using then()

-method, within which you need to pass a callback function.
-The parameter of this callback will be the result of the asynchronous operation
+method, where you pass a callback function.
+The parameter of this callback function will be the result of the asynchronous operation:

 fsp.readFile(src, 'utf-8').then((content) => console.log(content));

-, not called.
+, not passed.
 The promise itself makes the call when the asynchronous operation is executed.

-Regardless of the contents of the callback function, calling then()
+Regardless of the content of the callback function, a call to then()

 always returns a new promise.
-And the callback function's return becomes available as a parameter of the callback of the next then()
+The return of the callback function becomes available as a callback parameter for the next then()

-.
-It's this organization of promises that allows you to build chains without having to put calls into each other, thereby avoiding Callback Hell.
+Such organization of promises allows you to build chains without putting calls into each other, thus avoiding callback hell:

-// Suppose there was some text saying “Hexlet” inside the file
+// Imagine we have a text saying “Hexlet” inside the file

 What if the callback function returns a promise instead of just a value?
-Then the parameter of the next then()
+The parameter of the next then()

-will be the result of this promise.
-Otherwise, the promises would be meaningless.
-Example:
+would be the execution result of that promise.
+Otherwise, the promises would be meaningless:

 .then(() => fsp.readFile(filePath))

-// The result of the previous promise goes into the callback
+// The result of the previous promise is placed in the callback

 .then((text) => console.log(text));

-Using promises inside any function automatically makes that function asynchronous.
-It will no longer be possible for it to be called as a normal synchronous function because then it won't be possible to use its result, nor will it be possible to wait for the operation to complete or find errors:
+Using promises within a function automatically makes that function asynchronous.
+We don't call it a regular synchronous function because then we can neither use its result, nor wait for the operation to complete, nor find errors:

 // Incorrect definition